2017 Michigan II: Richard Childress Racing NASCAR Monster Energy Race Preview :: PaddockTalk :: F1, Formula 1, NASCAR, IndyCar, MotoGP, Le Mans, And More!

 DANIEL HEMRIC QUOTES:

-Welcome, Bali ...
-Based in Middleton, Wisconsin - Bali® Blinds, a brand of Springs Window Fashions, the Best Experience Company, offers a complete line of custom window treatments for DIY homeowners.
-Bali blinds, shades, shutters, and drapery provide inspiration in a wide range of styles, materials, and colors, making it easy to bring design dreams to life.
-Find Bali Blinds at Menards® stores across the U.S. and at baliblinds.com.
+This Week's Ohio Logistics Chevrolet Camaro at Bristol Motor Speedway ...
+With 11 total starts at Bristol Motor Speedway across his NASCAR career, Brandon Jones is looking to use his experience to his advantage this weekend at the "World's Fastest Half-Mile."
+Jones has four previous NASCAR XFINITY Series starts at "The Last Great Colosseum," recording one top-10 finish of ninth place in 2016.
+Jones also has four NASCAR Camping World Truck Series starts and two top-10 finishes, as well as three NASCAR K&N Pro Series East starts and two top-10 finishes at Bristol Motor Speedway.
+The 20-year-old driver has also completed 2,239 laps of the 2,294 competed (97.6 percent) at the short track.

-Shop at Menards ...
-A family-owned and run company started in 1958, Menards currently operates 305 stores located in 14 Midwestern states.
-Menards is known throughout the home improvement industry as the low price leader; it's no wonder their famous slogan - "SAVE BIG MONEY" - is so widely known and easy to remember.
-Menards does things right - the company's strength and success can be seen in the well-stocked and maintained stores, the lowest prices in town, and the way Guests are always treated like family.
+Welcome, Ohio Logistics ...
+Headquartered in Findlay, Ohio, Ohio Logistics provides all of the assets and operational support necessary to meet customers' most sophisticated logistical requirements.
+Started in June of 1988, Findlay's Tall Timbers Distribution Center, Inc. opened in the General Purpose Foreign Trade Zone #151 in the Tall Timbers Business Park.
+By 1996, the company had grown to five locations in three States and started doing business as Ohio Logistics.
+Ohio Logistics is now in 20 locations in five states, operating over 6,000,000 square feet.
+Ohio Logistics has grown from one 40,000 square foot building and an idea, into one of the largest privately held logistics firms in the Mid-West.

 Meet Brandon Jones ...
-Fans can meet Jones during the XFINITY Series autograph session at the track beginning at 10 a.m. local time on Saturday, August 12 alongside his competitors.
+Fans can meet Brandon Jones, along with RCR teammates Brendan Gaughan and Daniel Hemric, at the Team Chevy stage located in Bristol Motor Speedway's Fan Zone beginning at 2:45 p.m. local time on Friday, August 18.

 BRANDON JONES QUOTE: